beberlei/litecqrs-php/README.md

 # PHP Glow library

-This PHP CQRS EventSourcing library is build on Benjamin Eberlei's [LiteCQRS for php](https://github.com/beberlei/litecqrs-php) which was not maintained for quite long time.
-This fork is bringigng it back to live, but it is not recommended to use it in production, since there may be BC breaks in near future.
+This PHP CQRS EventSourcing library is based on Benjamin Eberlei's [LiteCQRS for php](https://github.com/beberlei/litecqrs-php) which was not maintained for quite a long time.
+This fork is bringing it back to life, but it is not to be considered as a stable library, since there may be BC breaks in the near future.

 [![Build Status](https://img.shields.io/travis/LidskaSila/Glow.svg?style=flat-square)](https://travis-ci.org/LidskaSila/Glow)
 [![Quality Score](https://img.shields.io/scrutinizer/g/LidskaSila/Glow.svg?style=flat-square)](https://scrutinizer-ci.com/g/LidskaSila/Glow)
 [![Code Coverage](https://img.shields.io/scrutinizer/coverage/g/LidskaSila/Glow.svg?style=flat-square)](https://scrutinizer-ci.com/g/LidskaSila/Glow)
 [![Downloads this Month](https://img.shields.io/packagist/dm/lidskasila/graphql-php-schema-parser.svg)](https://packagist.org/packages/lidskasila/graphql-php-schema-parser)

-Main differencies are:
+Main differences are:

-- Is up to date with newer versions of PHP, soon it will be available only for PHP 7.1
+- Minimal required version of PHP is 7.0, it will be 7.1 soon.

-- Commanding - you can register to CommandBus implementation of CommandHandler only (has only handle method).
-It is not to dogmatically enforce SRP (which actually does not mean one public method to one class), but to pragmatically enforce expicitness in naming and structure conventions.
-When you see XxxCommand and need to see implementation, you just know there should be XxxCommandHandler somewhere with that actual implementation.
+- Commanding - to the CommandBus you can register only implementations of ComandHandler (has only handle method).
+The reason behind this is to enforce explicitness in naming and structuring conventions.
+When you see XxxCommand and you need to see the implementation, you know there should be XxxCommandHandler implemented somewhere.

 ## Original updated readme